Unknown22X/Learning-Roadmap-Builder/README.md

 ### Import/Export
 - **Export**: Save roadmaps to JSON, PDF, Markdown , or CSV for sharing or backups.
 - **Import**: Load roadmaps from JSON files.
-- Data is stored in a structured `data.json` file.
+- The data is stored in  `data.json` file.

 ## Interface Overview